hyperledger-archives/sawtooth-rfcs/text/0000-pbft-consensus.md

 Sometimes, the node currently in charge (the primary) becomes faulty.
 In this case, a view change is necessary.
 View changes are triggered by a timeout:
 When a secondary node receives a `BlockNew` message, a timer is started.
-If the secondary ends up receiving a `commit_final` message, the timer is cancelled, and the algorithm proceeds as normal.
+If the secondary ends up receiving a `CommitFinal` message, the timer is cancelled, and the algorithm proceeds as normal.
 If the timer expires, the primary node is considered faulty and a view change is initiated.
 This ensures Byzantine fault tolerance due to the fact that each step of the algorithm will